 In my work, I often witnessed the harmful impact of unacknowledged loss and repressed grief, which compelled me to specialize in grief care.
 In recent years working as a hospice bereavement counselor, I’ve created and facilitated innovative grief support groups to encourage a participatory approach to the grief process.

-I live in Port Townsend, Washington and like to find my hands in dirt or spinning wool.
+I live in Eugene, Oregon and like to find my hands in dirt or spinning wool.

 To schedule an appointment or a free 15 minute phone consultation, call 310-213-3667 or email using the form below.